ifyyegwim/Breaking-into-DevOps/LAMP Stack Implementation.md

     sudo rm /var/www/projectlamp/index.php

-Th page can be recreated if needed.
+The page can be recreated if needed.

 **LAMP STACK HAS BEEN SUCCESSFULLY IMPLEMENTED IN AWS** 🥳